metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->sync_getBlob( 'did...', ... );
 ```

-Get a blob associated with a given repo.
+Get a blob associated with a given account.
+Returns the full blob as originally uploaded.
+Does not require auth;
+implemented by PDS.

 Expected parameters include:

 - `did` - required

-    The DID of the repo.
+    The DID of the account.

 - `cid` - required